Adrian-Stahl/Project-4/README.md

 ## Instructions to Run Notebooks
-Both notebooks must be run using Colab.
+- Both notebooks must be run using Colab.
+- The following instructions will apply to both the tf_model.ipynb and sklearn_model.ipynb notebooks.
-Before running the code, download the "transactions_train.csv" file and upload it to your Google Drive.
+1. Before running the code, download the ["transactions_train.csv" file](https://drive.google.com/file/d/1wm5uV6MKiL-HvUJ3JntBucqjS4VdrASO/view?usp=sharing) and upload it to your Google Drive.
-Start running the code from the first cell.
+2. Start running the code from the first cell.
-When prompted to mount your Google Drive, grant permission to Colab to access the file.
+3. When prompted to mount your Google Drive, grant Colab permission to access the file.
-** Do not run the following cell until you have changed the file path to match the location of your "transactions_train.csv" file. **
+4. **Do not run the following cell until you have changed the file path to match the location of your "transactions_train.csv" file.**
-To change the file path, click the "Files" button in Colab, navigate to the folder where you have the "transactions_train.csv" file, and click the three buttons on the side.
+5. To change the file path, click the "Files" button in Colab.
+6. Open the folder where you have the "transactions_train.csv" file, and click the three buttons on the side.
-Select "Copy path" and paste it inside the single quotes in the cell.
+7. Select "Copy path"
+8. Paste it inside the single quotes in the cell.
+   - You will need to replace the path already within the quotes.
-Run the cell.
+9. Run the cell.
-Afterwards, you will be able to run all cells
+10. Afterwards, you will be able to run all cells normally.